Black Velvet Peanut Butter Spider Cookies | Halloween

 bakingwithnessa

-Have you ever tried black cacao peanut butter spider cookies?
-Imagine the rich, deep flavor of black cacao melting into creamy peanut butter, all wrapped up in the irresistible form of a chewy cookie.
-Perfect for Halloween gatherings or a cozy night in, these cookies are sure to charm both kids and adults alike.
+Have you ever tried the spooky version of the beloved peanut butter blossom cookies?
+Imagine the rich, deep flavor of black cocoa melting into creamy peanut butter, all wrapped up in an irresistible chocolate milk spider.
+These cookies are sure to charm both kids and adults alike.
 Are you brave enough to take a bite?

 Place butter in a small sauce pan and heat on low until melted.